ZarnackGroup/Share_Knowledge/README.md

-# FirstSteps
+# Share Knowledge
+Here we collected useful code and tutorials that can be reused in the group.

-Infos for students
+## Infos for students

+### FirstSteps

 There are solutions to most problems on StackOverflow and the Biostar Forum.